 - 2008 NEC: AFCI coverage expanded to family rooms, dining rooms, living rooms, parlors, libraries, dens, sunrooms, recreation rooms, closets, hallways and similar rooms or areas.

 - 2014 NEC: Kitchens and laundry areas to the list of required areas.

 The list has remained unchanged in the 2017 and 2020 editions of the NEC.

 Local Success Stories

 If the builders in your state or local jurisdiction have experienced success in fighting the spread of AFCI or GFCI mandates, please contact NAHB so we can share what you’ve learned with other builders across the country.

-Review the Electric Code Adoption Status for One- and Two-Family Homes.
+Review State Adoptions of the National Electrical Code.
 This resource contains maps and a table which detail the status of AFCI and GFCI requirements in each state.
 Hyperlinks to state building code agencies as well as relevant documents are included.